 I tend to leave some mini cheesecakes plain and some dressed with different toppings for the best kind of dessert sampling!
 These mini cheesecake cups are elegant enough for all kinds of parties, but simple enough to make entertaining easy!

-If ever I’m hosting a wedding shower, baby shower, or need something for a potluck, individual mini cheesecakes are my go-to.
+If ever I’m hosting a wedding shower, baby shower, or need something for a potluck or 4th of July dessert, individual mini cheesecakes are my go-to.
 I always make a little extra because I know my kids will be asking if there are any leftovers the next day.

 Graham Cracker Crust